 Let’s go through a few questions that you should probably ask before buying a treadmill.

 This is a question that comes to many peoples’ minds when they go treadmill shopping.
 You see treadmills that are valued in the thousands.
 Then there are treadmills that only cost a few hundred dollars.
 Most people automatically assume that a cheap treadmill really isn’t worth their time.
 There are plenty of cheap treadmills that one should avoid.
 However, you won’t have to deal with those treadmills if your budget is touching $800.

-Treadmills below the $1000 line are generally considered to be budget treadmills.
-These treadmills try to provide the best value at the best price.
+Treadmills under $1000 line are generally considered to be budget treadmills.
+These best treadmills try to provide the best value at the best price.
 Treadmills in this price range tend to compromise on certain features in order to provide quality in others.
 By cutting a few corners, these treadmills manage to provide a decent treadmill experience.
 However, you need to realize that these treadmills do compromise on certain aspects.

 This means that a buyer needs to set their priorities first.
 After doing that, they should look for a treadmill that compromises the least on features that are on your priority list.

 This is a very important question to think about.
 The best budget treadmills aren’t designed with power kept in mind.
 This limits their usage in a number of ways.
 Budget treadmills tend to have weaker motors and lesser max user weight capacities.
 This translates into a treadmill that can’t be used by runners and heavy people.
 Budget treadmills are recommended for runners since their motors simply cannot keep up with high speeds.
 Their lesser power results in these motors over exerting themselves.
 Long term over exertion significantly shortens the lifespan of a motor.
 Due to the same reason, budget treadmills aren’t suited for heavier people either.